Feyerabend/cc/ch08/addition/model/ctl/README.md

 Classical propositional and first-order logic are *atemporal*.
 A sentence is true or false in a structure, full stop.
 There is no room for "it was true", "it will be true", "it is necessarily true", "it could have been otherwise."
-This is appropriate for mathematics — the Pythagorean theorem does not become true on Tuesdays — but it is inadequate for reasoning about processes, programs, protocols, or anything that changes over time.
+This is appropriate for mathematics--the Pythagorean theorem does not become true on Tuesdays--but it is inadequate for reasoning about processes, programs, protocols, or anything that changes over time.

 The philosophical problem of tense had been noticed long before formal logic made it precise.
 Aristotle's sea-battle argument (*De Interpretatione*, ch.
 9) wrestles with whether a statement about a future contingent event is presently true or false.
-If "there will be a sea-battle tomorrow" is already determinately true, it seems to follow that the outcome is predetermined — a conclusion Aristotle found troubling.
+If "there will be a sea-battle tomorrow" is already determinately true, it seems to follow that the outcome is predetermined--a conclusion Aristotle found troubling.
 The argument turns on whether truth is timeless or indexed to a moment.

 The formal answer, developed in the twentieth century, is to *index* truth to a point of evaluation.
-Just as Kripke semantics for modal logic indexes truth to a possible world, temporal logic indexes truth to a moment in time — a *time point* within a *temporal structure*.
+Just as Kripke semantics for modal logic indexes truth to a possible world, temporal logic indexes truth to a moment in time--a *time point* within a *temporal structure*.
 The operators of temporal logic then quantify over time points accessible from the current one, in much the way that □ and ◇ quantify over possible worlds accessible via the accessibility relation.